screeps/docs/source/contributed/sms_notifications.md

 Now add the following line, which will tell cron to run the command every minute.

     * * * * * /usr/bin/docker run --rm screepsnotify >/dev/null 2>&1

+## Install Natively

+### Prerequisites

+First make sure `virtualenv` is installed.
+This may be present already, but if it isn't-

+* On OSX and Linux

+    pip install virtualenv

+* If you are using Windows it is recommended you utilize the Docker build system.

+### make

+The notify project contains a makefile which will install the needed dependencies.

+    make

+### Make it Run

+To get notifications you have to run screepsnotify, which is now as as as typing in a single command-

+    path/to/repo/bin/screepsnotify.sh

+Of course you don't want to have to type that in manually.
+Open your crontab-

+    EDITOR=nano crontab -e

+Now add the following line, which will tell cron to run the command every minute.

+    * * * * * path/to/repo/bin/screepsnotify.sh >/dev/null 2>&1

 ## Take a Nap